What is IPCI and why was it formed?

 *Mexico brief background

 The Indigenous Peyote Conservation Initiative Leadership has identified several key strategies and principles for increasing supply and access to the Medicine for future generations.

 For the first time in the history of the Native American Church, this project is availing an opportunity for native peoples to steward their own land within the sacred Peyote Gardens.
 The land will be a site for indigenous people around the country to pilgrimage and once again have direct and prayerful connection to their medicine in its natural habitat.
 From a conservation perspective, this land will serve as a demonstration and research site to explore sustainability of current Peyote populations, as well as expansion through our Peyote nursery.

 Unity, Indigenous Direction and Culturally Sensitive Allies

-A successful strategy for addressing the peyote crisis and supporting cultural regeneration must include the leadership by Native American Church and representatives of the Wiraxtica (Huichol Tribal Leadership).
+A successful strategy for addressing the peyote crisis and supporting cultural regeneration must include the leadership by Native American Church and representatives of the Wixarika (Huichol Tribal Leadership).
 This leadership must be supported and joined by the legal, financial, and technical expertise and resources of organizations who understand the complexity of Peyote Conservation and are willing to maintain a deep respect for the interweaving of native religion, culture, and present-day issues.
 To this end, project design and management will be conducted using a collaborative and inclusive process.